Hazbin Hotel: Fandom

-By August 2020, the show had developed a dedicated fanbase, with the 31-minute pilot receiving over 101 million views as of February 2024, a rise from 32 million views in May 2020.
+By August 2020, the show had developed a dedicated fanbase, with the 31-minute pilot receiving over 123 million views as of May 2026, a rise from 32 million views in May 2020.
 In a white paper about the increase in adult animation, John Evershed, founder of Mondo Media, described the series as a rare exception to shows on YouTube that are picked up by companies as a "long form TV series".
 He argued that the show generated enough attention and views to interest A24 in producing the show as a TV series.
 Medrano told Insider in February 2021 that she was surprised the show had gotten so big, saying that the fandom of Hazbin Hotel rivals those of shows with multiple seasons, even with only a pilot released, and that it "hit a chord with people" due to its art style, angst, and drama.
 Furthermore, she expressed excitement in the direction of the show, noting the demand for her content.
 Others called the series a "YouTube hit".

-Some media outlets noted intense fan interest in the character Lucifer Morningstar, the king of Hell, who hadn't "physically appeared in any Hazbin Hotel work" prior to the show's first season.
+Some media outlets noted intense fan interest in the character Lucifer Morningstar, the king of Hell, who had not "physically appeared in any Hazbin Hotel work" prior to the show's first season.
 Sarah Laudenbach of Screen Rant noted that the series had developed a strong fanbase despite having "minimal content" available, with "longtime fans" praising the series for dealing with "dark topics like abuse and addiction".
 She also said that Medrano created an "entire Hellish universe" which gained a "fandom of its own".
 Kimberly Terasaki of The Mary Sue described the show as having inspired the "imaginations of thousands of fans" and noted that there are over 7,000 fan fictions for the series on Archive of Our Own, along with "thousands of fan comics and fandubs".
 Scholar Ben Mitchell described the series as "sensationally popular" and an effective use of Patreon to subsidize the show's art "through monthly tiered payments".
+In January 2025, Hazbin Hotel set the Guinness World Record for "Most in-demand animated TV show" with a global demand rating that was 74 times higher than the average show, previously held by Jujutsu Kaisen (JJK).

+In other media

+On January 19, 2024, Gabriel C. Brown, Alastor's pilot singing voice, released "Thank You and Goodnight", a 'farewell song' sung by the pilot cast of Hazbin Hotel, marking their recast after a full season was greenlit for Amazon Prime Video.
+In February 2024, an emote entitled "Reaper's Showtime" was released to the video game Fortnite by Epic Games, allowing the player character to wield a red and white scythe while playing the fan-created song "Insane", after Brown paid $10,000 to have the song attached to an emote.
+On June 19, 2026, Brown uploaded a music video for "Insane" animated by Helluva Boss animator Luximus, before the video was removed from YouTube on June 27 following a copyright removal request by Amazon MGM Studios.